carnager/clerk/README.md

 It’s even possible to tag files not on the same machine (On MPD setups with remote clients).
 Simply copy your clerk.conf and clerk_rating_client to the machine hosting your audio files and make sure it runs there.

+For the moment I use metaflac, mid3v2 and vorbiscomment to tag files, because I haven't found a good perl library for tagging.